thesephist/frieden/README.md

 1. Set "Access Permissions" in calendar settings to be public, and "see only free/busy details" at least
 2. Grab the calendar Id (commonly the user email if it's their primary calendar) and place it in `./secrets.json`

+## Todos

+- Coalesce time slots that overlap into a single slot